hantsy/jakartaee8-starter-boilerplate/docs/01setup.md

 The project skeleton is ready, then import the source codes into your favorite IDE.

-## Importing source codes into IDEs
+## Importing Source Codes into IDEs

 Almost all IDEs, including Apache NetBeans IDE, Eclipse IDE and IntelliJ IDEA have great Maven support, and VS Code also has basic Maven support if you have installed the  [Java extension pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) .